ben-marino/sociallyfed-ai-workflow/README.md

 2. **Plan with Senior Claude** (Windows):
    - Open the generated daily brief in Claude Desktop
    - Ask: "Review this brief and create a development plan for today"
-   - Save the plan to Context folder
+   - Save the plan to the Context folder

 3. **Implement with Claude Code** (Ubuntu):
    ```bash